bloomberg/hackathon-aws-cluster/README.md

 The image for the access node needs the CloudFormation tools and Apache HTTPD with mod_proxy and mod_proxy_http enabled.
 The cloud-init script in the CloudFormation template expects the Debian/Ubuntu layout of configuration files for the web server.

 The image for the user nodes needs the CloudFormation tools, the AWS CLI tool, and ShellInABox.
-SIAB must be configured to listen on port 80 with SSL disabled (and the SSL menu item dissabled).
+SIAB must be configured to listen on port 80 with SSL disabled (and the SSL menu item disabled).